kushwaharahul2012/30DayLinuxChallenge/Day5-Task/Linux_day5.md

 **Tell me**:
 - Did the reverse proxy work correctly?
+(❌ No — the Python backend on port 8000 terminated right away, so the reverse proxy had nothing to forward traffic to.)
 - Could you access the backend through port 9000?
+(❌ No — since port 8000 wasn’t serving content, Nginx on 9000 also failed.)
 - What's the difference between direct and proxied access?
+(Direct access (:8000) means the client talks straight to the Python HTTP server.
+Proxied access (:9000) means the client talks to Nginx, which relays the request to the Python)

 ---